Recreation (REC)

 REC 5360.
 Financial Management in Recreation and Sport Management.

 REC 5373.
-Innovative Technology Solutions and Applications in Recreation and Leisure.
+Innovative Technology Solutions and Applications in Recreation and Sport.

 REC 5380.
 Organizational Planning in Recreation and Sport Management.

 This course provides students with organizational planning and administration tools developed and tested within the recreation and sport industries.
-Topics may include the exploration of programming and organizational theory, administrative processes, and the application of the organizational principles to the recreation and sport delivery systems.
-Emphasis will be placed on various planning functions including strategic, evaluation, and marketing.
+Topics may include the exploration of programming and organizational theory, administrative processes, and the application of organizational planning principles to the recreation and sport delivery systems.
+Emphasis will be placed on successful, evidence-based planning strategies used in a variety of businesses, organizations and agencies around the world.
+Topics include program planning, and the components necessary for effective master, strategic and comprehensive planning.

 REC 5381.
 Outdoor Program Leadership and Administration.